RyanFleck/Manuals/content/tools/adf.md

 [189, 873, 291]
 ```

+What if you required *the product of these two sets* for a computation?

 There is literally no way in Azure Data Factory to produce a
 *cartesian product* with the data above within a single pipeline.
 It
 must be sent to an external activity - a data flow, function, or set